 - 6 cups (approx. 1.5 lb.) sifted confectioners' sugar

-- 2 packets of True Citrus Orange for Water
+- 2 tsp (2 packets) True Citrus Orange powder

-- Zest of 3 Clementine (Mandarin) oranges, OR 2 naval oranges
+- 1 tbsp orange zest from 3 Clementine (Mandarin) oranges OR 2 naval oranges

 - Orange gel icing color (optional)